Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments: Accelerator experiments for constraining the strangeness enhancement

 \section{Accelerator experiments for constraining the strangeness enhancement}

-Accelerator experiments constrain the phase space relevant to the muon puzzle to $\sqrt{s} \leq 1.4\times10^4~\mathrm{GeV}$.
+LHC experiments probe the phase space relevant to the muon puzzle to $\sqrt{s} \leq 1.4\times10^4~\mathrm{GeV}$.
 In Sec.~\ref{sec:results_contour}, we identified interactions with $E_{\rm proj}>10^4$~GeV and $x_{\rm lab}>10^{-3}$ as critical.
 Measurements of pion and kaon production here provide essential input.
 ATLAS, CMS, and ALICE cover only central rapidities, while LHCb extends to $2<\eta<5$ and can identify charged pions and kaons up to $x_{\rm lab}<0.05$~\cite{Albrecht:2021cxw,LHCbRun2}.
-Accessing $x_{\rm lab}>0.05$ requires far-forward detectors, which generally lack particle identification.
+Accessing $x_{\rm lab}>0.05$ requires far-forward detectors, which generally lack dedicated particle identification capabilities.

 Forward experiments constrain pion and kaon production indirectly through decay products.
 LHCf measures photons from $\pi^0$ decays and reconstructs $\pi^0\to\gamma\gamma$ for neutral pions above 20\% of the beam energy~\cite{LHCfpi0_ICRC2021,LHCfpi0_2015}.
 FASER~\cite{FASER_detector} and SND@LHC~\cite{SNDLHC:2022ihg} detect neutrinos from pion and kaon decays, with flavor sensitivity providing separation of pion and kaon contributions.
+The method relies on comparing the yields of electron neutrinos ($\nu_e + \bar{\nu}_e$) and muon neutrinos ($\nu_\mu + \bar{\nu}_\mu$), which have different origins: muon neutrinos arise from pion, kaon, and charm hadron decays, while electron neutrinos originate predominantly from kaon and charm hadron decays.
+To isolate the pion and kaon contributions, we restrict the analysis to low-energy neutrinos where charm hadron decay contributions are negligible.
+Specifically, for FASER, we consider neutrinos below 1~TeV for $\nu_\mu$ and below 700~GeV for $\nu_e$, where charm meson decays do not dominate~\cite{FASERneutrinoFlux2024}.
+In this energy range, when charm hadron contributions are negligible, the ratio $\nu_e/\nu_\mu$ approximately reflects the ratio of kaon production to the sum of pion and kaon production, $R_{K/(K+\pi)} \approx N_{\nu_e}/N_{\nu_\mu}$.